 Contact for research partnership inquiries.

-PAD Engine licensing, white-label deployments, and enterprise agreements handled directly.
+Engine licensing, white-label deployments, and enterprise agreements handled directly.
 No RFPs — just a conversation.